-The Department of Public Works, Bureau of Engineering is responsible for reviewing identifying, and updating the City's public and private land records, and establishes and maintains the City's land base dataset used by the Department of City Planning.
-The Department of City Planning shall make the necessary adjustment to the Zoning Code Maps as updates to the land base dataset are issued.
+The Department of Public Works, Bureau of Engineering is responsible for reviewing identifying, and updating the City's public and private land records, and establishes and maintains the City's land base dataset used by City Planning.
+City Planning shall make the necessary adjustment to the Zoning Code Maps as updates to the land base dataset are issued.